JinghaoZhao/GPT-Code-Learner/docs/KnowledgeBase.md

 # Knowledge Base

 GPT-Code-Learner supports using a knowledge base to answer questions.
 By default, it will use the codebase as the knowledge base.
-You can preload documents or provide URLs as background knowledge for the repo you want to learned.

 The knowledge base is powered by a vector database.
+GPT-Code-Learner supports two types of vector databases: local or cloud.
+By default, it will use the local version.

 The local version uses [FAISS](https://github.com/facebookresearch/faiss), while the cloud version utilizes [Supabase](https://app.supabase.com/).

 ## Supabase Setup